Agneepath (2012 film): India

-Upon release, Agneepath received positive reviews from film critics in India.
+Upon release, Agneepath received positive reviews from film critics in India with praise directed towards its direction, screenplay, music, cinematography and performances (particularly those of Roshan, Dutt and Kapoor).
 Taran Adarsh of Bollywood Hungama gave the film a score of 4.5 out of 5, and said, "Agneepath is an uncomplicated story of revenge, is hard-hitting yet entertaining, dwells on strong emotions and aggressive and forceful action, yet is dissimilar from the original.
 It is a fitting tribute to the masterwork."
 Subhash K. Jha of IANS gave it 4 out of 5 stars, while commenting, "Every component of the film falls into place, with a resounding thump.
 Agneepath is brilliant in its brutality.
 It's a riveting and hectic homage to the spirit of the cinema when revenge reigned supreme.
 And content was king.
 This new Agneepath takes us back to the era when there was no computer or cellphones.
 And communication with the audience was immediate and electrifying."
 Kaveree Bamzai of India Today rated the film 4 out of 5, noting, "Melodramatic, choir-inducing sentiment, ecstatic.
 Agneepath is that rare mainstream movie written well."

 Aniruddha Guha of Daily News and Analysis gave the film 3.5 out of 5, reviewing, "An adaptation rather than a remake, the film assumes a life of its own once the central plot has been established.
 The film then charts a journey of his own."
 Piyali Dasgupta of NDTV gave it 3.5 out of 5, stating "Watch this film because this one is unadulterated Bollywood entertainment."
 Daily Bhaskar gave the film 3.5 out of 5 stars, while adding, "On the whole, Agneepath totally rests on star power which will lure the cine-goers to halls but how far will it impress them remains to be seen."